adangert/JoustMania/README.md

 ---------------------------
 The game is designed to run on a Raspberry Pi hooked up to a honking great battery pack.
 There is no interface other than the controllers themselves.

-If you were starting out from scratch, this is what it would look like:
+If you were starting out from scratch this is what it would look like:

 1. Install Oust on the Raspberry Pi, including the nasty bluetooth hacks (See below).
 2. Plug the Pi into your battery pack.